 The budget includes an allocation of \$1,415,129 in current expenditures for the Cleveland Community College.
-This appropriation includes increased funding due to the rise in student enrollment and for utilities and maintenance for new campus facilities.
 Funding for capital projects will remain unchanged.
+The construction of the LeGrand Center, located on the campus at the Community College, is progressing well and is anticipated to be completed in the late spring of 2012.